LangLangBart/boonGUI/.github/README.md

 ## ✨ Features
 ### 🕹 In-Game
-  * Large round minimap
+  * Large round mini map
+  * Extra in-game stats about the players
-  * Rally points are displayed for observers.
+  * Rally points are visible for observers.
   * Bigger buttons for the construction panel
-  * Additional ingame stats about the players
   * All player colors and fruits have more vivid colors.
   * Increased size for all weapon projectiles, chickens and garrison flags on every building.
   * All heroes have a large visible object flowing over their head, making them easier to see on the battlefield.